 The real estate market is always changing.
-Inventory metric is a major indicator of how healthy the market is in a suburb.
-The HtAG inventory levels measure the number of properties sold over the past 4 quarters divided by the current stock on market.
+Inventory metric (also known as months of supply) is a major indicator of how healthy the market is in a suburb.
+The HtAG inventory levels measure the average number of properties sold per month over a year divided by the current stock on market.

 This metric helps real estate agents to understand whether or not they can expect more buyers to show interest in their listings.
 It is also a great supply indicator for property investors looking to evaluate a real estate market before buying an investment property.